-There is one test for this course, which is written early in the second term.
-The test will contain questions equivalent to that which may be found in the June examination, and will require the students to apply their knowledge to solve a legal problem.
-The test counts for the class-mark component of the course.
+There is one test for this course.
+The test will contain questions equivalent to that which may be found in the November examination, and will require the students to apply their knowledge to solve a legal problem.
+The test counts 12 marks of the class record component.
 The test is compulsory.